Omni Calculator logo

 • 8 is composite because 2 is a factor of 8, and so 8 has more factors than just 1 and 8.

-How to use our prime number calculator?
+How to use our prime number calculator

 Well, this prime number calculator is not a very complicated one.
-Just enter the number you wish to check into the calculator and voila! your answer will be shown below.
+Just enter the number you wish to check into the calculator, and voila!
+Your answer will be shown below.

 If your number is composite, the calculator will tell you its smallest non-trivial factor (non-trivial here means a factor greater than one).

-How to check if a number is prime or composite?
+How to check if a number is prime or composite

 The easiest way to verify that a given integer n is prime is to apply the so-called trial division algorithm: it consists of testing whether n is divisible by any number between 2 and n-1.
 That's a lot of computations.
-Fortunately, the number of trials can be reduced; it is sufficient to check only the divisibility of n by prime numbers which do not exceed √n.
+Fortunately, the number of trials can be reduced; it is sufficient to check only the divisibility of n by prime numbers that do not exceed √n.
 A version of the trial division algorithm powers this prime number calculator.

-How to find prime numbers?
+How to find prime numbers

-Well, you cannot find every prime number, because Euclid proved sometime around 300 BC that there are an infinite number of them.
+Well, you cannot find every prime number because Euclid proved sometime around 300 BC that there are an infinite number of them.

 If you want to find all prime numbers up to some given limit, n, you may resort to the algorithm known as the Sieve of Eratosthenes:

-1. Write down all numbers from 2 to n
+1. Write down all numbers from 2 to n.

 2. Start with the smallest number in our list: 2.
-Circle 2 and cross out all consecutive multiples of 2 (i.e., 4, 6, 8, ..., 120)
+Circle 2 and cross out all consecutive multiples of 2 (i.e., 4, 6, 8, ..., 120).

 3. Take the smallest number that is not circled or crossed out: 3.
-Circle it and cross out all its further multiples: 3, 6, 9, ...
+Circle it and cross out all its further multiples: 3, 6, 9, ....

 The circled numbers in the list are all the primes below n.

-The main idea here is that every number assigned to p in any step of the algorithm is necessarily prime; otherwise, it would be crossed out as a multiple of some smaller, already circled, prime number.
+The main idea here is that every number assigned to p in any step of the algorithm is necessarily prime; otherwise, it would be crossed out as a multiple of some smaller, already circled prime number.

-In the animation below you see the Sieve of Eratosthenes searching for all primes up to 120.
+In the animation below, you see the Sieve of Eratosthenes searching for all primes up to 120.

 Here's the color legend:

-• red: multiples of 2
+• Red: multiples of 2;

-• green: multiples of 3
+• Green: multiples of 3;

-• blue: multiples of 5
+• Blue: multiples of 5;

-• yellow: multiples of 7
+• Yellow: multiples of 7; and

-• the remaining purple numbers are prime
+• The remaining purple numbers are prime.

 Sieve of Eratosthenes animation